 Do ACT clutches require a break in period?

-For organic street discs, we recommend breaking in the clutch for 200-300 miles with mild engagement such as stop-and-go city driving prior to racing or spirited driving.
+For organic street discs, we recommend breaking in the clutch for 300-500 miles with mild engagement, such as stop-and-go city driving prior to racing or spirited driving.
 ACT race discs usually only require a few hard slips to lap in the surfaces prior to normal driving or racing.
 Do not overheat the clutch during the break in period, as this can result in friction surfaces fusing together, hot spots, and friction surface glazing.

 Are ACT clutches repairable or rebuildable?

-Rebuild or repair may be possible in some cases, after inspection of the clutch assembly.
+In some situations, rebuilds or repairs may be possible (see warranty), after inspection of the clutch assembly.
 Please contact our technical department for further information.
-Because of special modifications we do not recommend servicing by a general clutch rebuilder.
+Because of special modifications, we do not recommend servicing by a general clutch rebuilder.